shelpuk/AWS_simulator_for_reinforcement_learning/README.md

 - You never know how many requests, exactly, will come from your users in the next minute.
 - Spot instances are cheap but they can be taken away from you any time if someone offers a better price.
 The demand for Spots vary over time so the probability of Spot instance failure changes over time.

 The simulator simulates running such a setup with all these uncertainties.
-You can run it in automated mode where the simulation takes a traffic pattern from a real cloud application or in a manual mode where you can control these uncertainties by yourself.
+You can run it in automated mode where the simulation takes a traffic pattern from a real cloud application or in a manual mode where you can control these uncertainties with simple user interface.
 ![picture alt](https://github.com/shelpuk/AWS_simulator_for_reinforcement_learning/blob/master/img/Cloud_Simulator.png)

 ## Components